arshPratap/ML-Assignment/README.md

 # ML-Assignment

-This repo contains notebook and assignment report for the ML-Course(ITIT-4103)
+This repo contains notebook and assignment reports for all upcoming tasks/assignments in the ML-Course(ITIT-4103)